What is a Checking Account?

 After looking at the different types of checking accounts offered by a bank or credit union, you’ll be able to start the process of selecting an account that suits you.
 Here are a few things to look for when choosing an account:

-Citi combines both digital and in-person banking by offering online and mobile banking experiences as well as a large network of fee-free ATMs.2
+Citi combines digital and in-person banking by offering online and mobile banking experiences as well as a large network of physical branches and fee-free ATMs.2

 Beyond deposits and withdrawals, checking accounts can come with many other features and benefits.
 When opening an account, note what features and benefits are available and how they line up with the way you prefer to use your money.